Lymia/enumset/README.md

 ![Requires rustc 1.56+](https://img.shields.io/badge/rustc-1.56+-red.svg)
 [![Rust Documentation](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/enumset)

 A library for defining enums that can be used in compact bit sets.
-It supports enums up to 128 variants, and has a macro to use these sets in constants.
+It supports `serde` and `#[no_std]` environments, and has basic support for using EnumSets in constants.

-Supports `serde` and `#[no_std]` environments.

 See [the documentation](https://docs.rs/enumset) for more information.